Tina-otoge/blog/_posts/2018-02-21-whats-the-deal-osu.markdown

 to describe this so you will have to believe me on this point if you never tried anything else than *osu!*.
 Other games just feel more well-made.
-I think the fact that other games benefits from musics made specially for them, While *osu!* mappers tries to "translate" the feeling of the song to the gameplay of *osu!*, songs that were made for other purposes than being played in *osu!* plays a big role in this quality.
+I think the fact that other games benefits from musics made specially for them, while *osu!* mappers tries to "translate" the feeling of the song to the gameplay of *osu!*, songs that were made for other purposes than being played in *osu!* plays a big role in this quality.